 In most cases, your physician or hospital will take care of requesting precertification.
-Because you are still responsible for ensuring that your care is precertified, you should always ask your physician or hospital whether they have contacted us.
+Because you are still responsible for ensuring that your care is precertified, you should always ask your physician or hospital whether or not they have contacted us.

-How to precertify an admission to a Hospital, Skilled Nursing Facility, Long Term Acute Care, Rehab Facility or Residential Treatment Centers First, you, your representative, your physician or your hospital must call Conifer Health Solutions.
-(Medical Management Service - IMMS) before admission or services requiring prior authorization are rendered.
+How to precertify an admission to a Hospital, Skilled Nursing Facility, Long Term Acute Care, Rehab Facility or Residential Treatment Centers First, you, your representative, your physician or your hospital must call Conifer Health Solutions (Medical Management Service - IMMS) before admission or services requiring prior authorization are rendered.
 The toll-free number is 800-242-1025.
 For admissions to Skilled Nursing Facilities, Long Term Acute Care Facilities, or Rehabilitation Facilities please call OrthoNet to precertify at 877-304-4419.
-For members residing in Texas, call UnitedHealthcare Clinical Services at 877-585-9643.